Multiscale matrix pencils for separable reconstruction problems: Exponential fitting

 which contain all the possible arguments for $\phi_i$ in $\exp(\phi_i\sigma\Delta)$ from \eqref{gep} and in $\exp(\phi_i\tau\Delta)$ from \eqref{shift} respectively, have a unique intersection \cite{Cu.Le:how:20}.
-Here $\Ln(\cdot)$ indicates the principal branch of the complex natural logarithm and, with $\sigma > 1$, the elements in $S_i$ and $T_i$ have imaginary parts in the open interval $(-\pi/\Delta, \pi/\Delta)$.
 How to obtain this unique element in the intersection and identify the $\phi_i$ is detailed in \cite{Cu.Le:how:20,Br.Cu.ea:vex:20}.
+Convenient choices for $\sigma$ and $\tau$ depend somewhat on the noise level and their selection is also discussed in \cite{Br.Cu.ea:vex:20}.